About The Mediation Classroom

 Samantha Lunn is a Rule 31 Listed Civil Mediator providing mediation services through Four Bridges Mediation.
 Samantha is a volunteer mediator participating

-firm, with her practice focused primarily on outside general counsel work for
+Samantha maintains her own law firm, with her practice focused primarily on outside general counsel work for

 small businesses, real estate transactions & litigation, and estate